 Station 9.
 Electric Fence

 The object of this event is to get your patrol over an “electric fence” without injury.
 Using props provided, safely get all Patrol members on the other side of the electric fence without touching it.
 This is a timed event.
 Time will be added and the patrol must start over for unsafe acts.

+Station 10.
+Leave No Trace

+This station will combine unique “Leave No Trace” training and a competition to hone your skills.
+You’ll not see this anywhere else!